mikesalin/wwol/readme.txt

           https://zenodo.org/record/7942014#.ZGPRYi96Bao
           Alternative link: https://doi.org/10.5281/zenodo.7942013
        Just download everything from the above link to the 'stuff' folder.

-       Finally your tree should look like:
+       Finally, the contenc of stuff folder should look like: stuff/
-          build/
-          snippets/
-          stuff/
             images2_test/
               00000.bmp